leibyj/leibyj.github.io/_pages/about.md

 My thesis work focuses on data-driven approaches for determining metabolic abnormality risk using genetics and computed tomography scans.
 Additionally, I am interested in histopathological analysis and survival prediction.

-Please free to connect, all my links are over there <- .
+Please free to connect, links to contact info are over there <- .